negarhdr/PGCN/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use this code in your work:

 ```
 @article{heidari2020progressive,